ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_analysis/scRNA_Workshop-PART1_fixed.md

 [Seurat](http://satijalab.org/seurat/) (now Version 4) is a popular R package that is designed for QC, analysis, and exploration of single cell data.
 Seurat aims to enable users to identify and interpret sources of heterogeneity from single cell transcriptomic measurements, and to integrate diverse types of single cell data.
 Further, the authors provide several [tutorials](https://satijalab.org/seurat/vignettes.html), on their website.

-The **expression_data_cellranger.zip** file contains the single cell matrix files and HDF5 files for four T cell samples from [Mysore et al., 2021](https://www.cell.com/med/fulltext/S2666-6340(21)00289-0).
+The **expression_data_cellranger.zip** file contains the single cell matrix files and HDF5 files for three single nuclei RNASeq samples from [Becker et al., 2022](https://www.nature.com/articles/s41588-022-01088-x)

 We start each markdown document with loading needed libraries for R: